kunle123-ui/kunle/Smart-Contract.md

 Print C API supports the following data type that you can print:
 - prints - a null terminated char array (string)
 - prints_l - any char array (string) with given size
-- printi - 64 bit unsigned integer
+- printi - 64-bit unsigned integer
-- printi128 - 128 bit unsigned integer
+- printi128 - 128-bit unsigned integer
-- printd - double encoded as 64 bit unsigned integer
+- printd - double encoded as 64-bit unsigned integer
-- printn - base32 string encoded as 64 bit unsigned integer
+- printn - base32 string encoded as 64-bit unsigned integer
 - printhex - hex given binary of data and its size

 While Print C++ API wraps some of the above C API by overriding the print() function so user doesn't need to determine which specific print function he needs to use.
 Print C++ API supports
 - a null terminated char array (string)
-- integer (128 bit unsigned, 64 bit unsigned, 32 bit unsigned, signed, unsigned)
+- integer (128-bit unsigned, 64-bit unsigned, 32-bit unsigned, signed, unsigned)
-- base32 string encoded as 64 bit unsigned integer
+- base32 string encoded as 64-bit unsigned integer
 - struct that has print() method

 ### 8.3.
 Example